WeCanCodeIT/columbus-2017-fall/week4/generics-and-comparable.md

 ## Sorting a collection can be a necessary task
 - Recommended Reading: Head First Java 529-554
-- putting things in aplhabetical order
+- putting things in order
 - sort items by amount

 ## ArrayList does not have a sort method